jmcollin78/versatile_thermostat/documentation/pl/quick-start.md

 To integrate it into _VTherm_, you must:
 1. Create a _VTherm_ of type `over_switch`.
 See [Wybór termostatu](creation.md),
 2. Assign it the main attributes (name, room temperature sensor, and outdoor temperature sensor at a minimum).
-See [main attributes](base-attributes.md),
+See [Wybór głównych atrybutów](base-attributes.md),
 3. Assign one or more underlying devices to control.
 The underlying device here is the `select` entity that controls the Nodon.
 See [underlying devices](over-switch.md),
 4. Provide custom on/off commands (mandatory for the Nodon).
 See [command customization](over-switch.md#command-customization).
 The custom commands follow the format `select_option/option:<preset>` as indicated in the link.